-We recently wrote about the types of business processes companies outsource the most, but why are U.S. companies using outsourcing to meet their needs?
+We recently wrote about the types of business processes companies outsource the most, but why are U.S. companies using business process outsourcing to meet their needs?
 Let’s take a look.

 Offshore, Nearshore, and Onshore Options

 You might be surprised to learn that outsourcing doesn’t necessarily mean moving operations offshore.
 While many companies do choose to tap into a global workforce, there are offshore, nearshore, onshore, off-site and on-site options.
 Sometimes U.S. companies outsource only the management component or outsource a portion of a process and keep operations in-house even though they’re technically outsourcing.

 As organizations flourish, demands placed on back office staff grow.
 Time consuming and repetitive tasks place a serious drain on the existing team and building out these areas, especially if the existing processes aren’t being handled in an efficient way, divert attention from what matters most—core business operations.
 U.S. companies use BPO so they can focus on serving their customers and expanding the business even more.

 Imagine if 22% of your customers could not communicate with the representatives in your contact center.
 This is reality for companies that don’t offer bilingual customer service.
 Now, imagine if it took several days or even a week or more for incoming forms to be processed or letters to be routed to the appropriate department.
 Your company might be leaving money on the table, losing customers, or creating bottlenecks.
 This is the reality for companies that aren’t leveraging high-volume data capture, document processing, and mailroom services.
 Outsourcing key back office processes has the potential to improve service for your internal team and customers alike.

 Even companies that don’t choose outsourcing exclusively for cost are still concerned about the savings.
 By creating greater efficiency, eliminating redundant processes, and eradicating bottlenecks, companies have considerably lower operating costs.